1st Infantry Regiment (Lithuania): Formation

 Vincas Grigaliūnas-Glovackis was made the regiment's commander on 1 November 1918.
 The regiment began forming in Vilnius, although in a covert manner, because the occupying German authorities hampered the formation of the Lithuanian Army.
 So, the regiment officially began forming only on 23 November 1918.

 On December 7, the regiment included 31 officers and 59 soldiers.
 In ten days, the number gradually increased to 33 officers, 3 military officials (karo valdininkai), military doctor L. Janulionis and 87 soldiers.

 Lithuanian–Soviet War

 By 11 February 1919, the regiment had 36 officers, 13 military officials, one military doctor and 678 soldiers.
-At the time, the regiment was divided into two battalions, with the first one, led by the officer Ignas Musteikis, being composed of two infantry and one machine gun companies, while the remaining second battalion under officer Pranas Tamašauskas had just three infantry companies, that were not fully formed.
+At the time, the regiment was divided into two battalions, with the 1st Battalion, led by the officer Ignas Musteikis, being composed of 2 infantry and one machine gun companies, while the remaining 2nd Battalion under officer Pranas Tamašauskas had just 3 infantry companies, that were not fully formed.
 The 1st Infantry Regiment fought in the Battle of Alytus from 12 to 15 February, but suffered its first defeat there and had to retreat.
-The regiment's casualties were one officer, i.e. the regimental commander, Antanas Juozapavičius, and a few soldiers killed, while 20 soldiers were captured as prisoners of war, some of whom escaped captivity.
+The regiment's casualties were one officer, the regimental commander, Antanas Juozapavičius, and a few soldiers killed, while 20 soldiers were captured as prisoners of war, some of whom escaped captivity.

 On April 25, the 1st Infantry Regiment included 57 officers, 21 military officials, and 1,640 soldiers.
 At the end of August 1919, the regiment had 52 officers, 15 military officials, including three doctors and the military chaplain Catholic priest Pranas Garmus, and 1,733 soldiers, of whom 1,316 were trained.

 From 30 October 1919, the regiment's patron was the Grand Duke of Lithuania Gediminas.
 Due to the regiment's merits in combat against Bolsheviks and because it began in Vilnius, founded by Gediminas according to legend, the regiment was accorded Gediminas' name.